 White teeth and tooth discoloration

-- Poor dental hygiene.
-Inadequate brushing and flossing to remove plaque and stain-producing substances like coffee and tobacco can cause tooth discolouration.
+Poor dental hygiene: Inadequate brushing and flossing to remove plaque and stains from food, drinks and tobacco smoke can lead to discolouration.

-- Genetics.
-Some people have naturally brighter or thicker enamel than others.
+Genetics: Some people have naturally whiter enamel than others.

 How can I prevent teeth discolouration?

-- Avoiding food and drinks that cause stains
+- Avoiding food and drink that stain teeth